pholser/junit-quickcheck/src/site/markdown/usage/other-types.md

 ## Implied generators by Placement and Naming

-If the generator is in the same package as the class you're generating and it has the same name with an additional `Gen` suffix, then it should be found automatically.
+If the generator is in the same package as the class you're generating, and it has the same name with an additional `Gen` suffix, then it should be found automatically.

 ## Implied generators via `ServiceLoader`